o3de/o3de.org/content/docs/tools-ui/uidev-breadcrumbs-component.md

 1.  **Truncation menu**

-   If the entire breadcrumb path cannot fit in the allotted space, the points on the path that don’t fit are stacked in a dropdown menu\.
+   If the entire breadcrumb path cannot fit in the allotted space, the points on the path that don't fit are stacked in a dropdown menu\.
 Users can select these points from the truncation menu\.

 ## Basic breadcrumb<a name="breadcrumbs-basic"></a>